DaveyJH/DaveyJH/README.md

 👋 Hi, I’m @DaveyJH.
 A Junior Software Developer, residing in the South West of the UK...sometimes.

-I am currently learning and working with
+I am currently working with
-[Code Institute](https://www.codeinstitute.net) and progressing toward a Diploma in Full Stack Software Development.
-I am really happy to have been employed by the course provider whilst mid-flight.
-It has delayed my completion date, but the purpose of the course was to learn... and I have done plenty of that!
+[Code Institute](https://www.codeinstitute.net), helping to provide high quality content for career changers to break into tech.
+I love to learn... and I have done plenty of that!

 Originally trained as a mechanic and vehicle diagnostic expert, I developed a strong background in problem-solving and logical fault-finding.
 Spending a few